 Sunflower seed is produced in the Free State, North West, the Mpumalanga Highveld and in Limpopo.
 South Africa is the world's 10th largest producer of sunflower seed.
-An area of 718 500 ha was planted in 2015/16, producing 742 750 t.
+Sunflower seed can be planted from the beginning of November to the end of December in the eastern parts of the production areas and up to the middle of January in the western part.